VirusTotal/yara/docs/writingrules.rst

 The alphabet must be 64 bytes long.

 The ``base64`` and ``base64wide`` modifiers are only supported with text strings.
-Using these modifiers with a hexadecmial string or a regular expression will cause a compiler error.
+Using these modifiers with a hexadecimal string or a regular expression will cause a compiler error.
 Also, the ``xor`` and ``nocase`` modifiers used in combination with ``base64`` or ``base64wide`` will cause a compiler error.